E-services may be unavailable between 6 am and 6:15 am on 28 September 2022 More information

 Social security coverage for family members

 The term ‘family member’ refers to married spouses and partners who are cohabiting or in a registered partnership.
 Also regarded as family members are children under the age of 18 years (children of one’s own, adopted children or children of one’s spouse or partner if living in the same household).
-Cohabiting spouses can be considered family members when they have lived together for 6 months.
+Cohabiting partners are regarded as family members if the couple has lived together for at least six months.

-Family members of posted workers, civil servants, aid workers, students and researchers who accompany them abroad and live in the same household are usually entitled to benefits provided by Kela also when the stay abroad lasts more than 6 months.
+Family members of posted workers, civil servants, aid workers, students and researchers who accompany them abroad and live in the same household are usually entitled to benefits provided by Kela even if the stay abroad lasts more than 6 months.

 Only family members who were entitled to social security coverage in Finland already before the move abroad can retain this entitlement during the stay abroad.
-This rule does not concern children who are born abroad.
+This rule does not apply to children who are born abroad.

-You may have a primary right to medical treatment and family benefits in the country of employment (other EU or EEA country or Switzerland) even if you are entitled to social security coverage in Finland during a temporary stay abroad.
-Always check with Kela and the social insurance institution of your country of employment beforehand which country can pay you these benefits.
+Even if you are entitled to social security coverage in Finland during a temporary stay abroad, you may have a primary right to medical care and family benefits in your country of employment (another EU or EEA country, Switzerland or the United Kingdom).
+Always check beforehand with Kela or the social insurance institution of your country of employment to find out which country can pay you these benefits.

-The right of persons who move to some other country than an EU or EEA country or Switzerland in the capacity of family member to coverage under the Finnish social security system is usually determined on the basis of the duration of the stay abroad.
-If your residence abroad lasts less than 6 months, you are entitled to Kela benefits and social security coverage.
+The right to coverage under the Finnish social security system for persons who move to a country other than an EU or EEA country, Switzerland or the United Kingdom in the capacity of family member is usually determined on the basis of the duration of the stay abroad.
+If your stay abroad lasts a maximum of 6 months, you are entitled to Kela benefits and social security coverage.

-Always remember to report the move abroad, especially if you receive some benefit from Kela.
+Remember to report the move abroad, especially if you are paid benefits from Kela.